 - Fiber-optic cable: The signals are patterns of light signals.

 - Wireless: The signals are patterns of microwave transmissions.

-To enable physical layer interoperability, all aspects of these functions governed by standards organizations.
+To enable physical layer interoperability, all aspects of these functions are governed by standards organizations.

-Upper layer Protocol: – Protocols and operation of the upper OSI layers totally performed in software designed by software engineers and computer scientists.
-IETF (Internet Engineering Task Force ) is an organization which defined the services and protocol for TCP/IP suite.
+Upper layer Protocol: – Protocols and operation of the upper OSI layers performed in software designed by software engineers and computer scientists.
+IETF (Internet Engineering Task Force ) is an organization that defines the services and protocol for TCP/IP suites.

 This layer consists of electronic circuitry, media, and connectors.
 Therefore, it is suitable that the standards governing this hardware are defined by the relevant electrical and communications engineering organizations.

 There are many different international and national organizations, regulatory government organizations, and private companies involved in establishing and maintaining physical layer standards.
-For example, the physical layer hardware, media, encoding, and signalling standards defined and governed by the following:-
+For example, the physical layer hardware, media, encoding, and signaling standards are defined and governed by the following:-

 - International Organization for Standardization (ISO)

 - American National Standards Institute (ANSI)